joshuahwfwEE/xilinx-dphy-loopback/README.md

 ![alt text](https://github.com/joshuahwfwEE/xilinx-dphy-loopback/blob/main/dphy1.png?raw=true)
 base on this project it can be used in the implementation of some subsystem ip:
-for example dsi tx or dsi rx subsystem:
+for example csi/dsi tx or csi/dsi rx subsystem:
 ![alt text](https://github.com/joshuahwfwEE/xilinx-dphy-loopback/blob/main/dphy.png?raw=true)